stonepros/stone/doc/radosgw/multisite.rst

 Zones
 -----

-Ceph Object Gateway supports the notion of zones.
-A zone defines a logical group consisting of one or more Ceph Object Gateway instances.
+Stone Object Gateway supports the notion of zones.
+A zone defines a logical group consisting of one or more Stone Object Gateway instances.

-Configuring zones differs from typical configuration procedures, because not all of the settings end up in a Ceph configuration file.
+Configuring zones differs from typical configuration procedures, because not all of the settings end up in a Stone configuration file.
 You can list zones, get a zone configuration and set a zone configuration.

 Create a Zone